-- 1. Virtual options information evening Thursday 25th March 2021 Subject information for more in depth understanding of what students study within each subject will also be available on the school website. - 2.
+- Options evening Thursday 24th March 2022 Subject information for more in depth understanding of what students study within each subject will also be available on the school website. - 2.
 Completing the form Students should discuss their subject choice (s) with their parents.
 The option form will be released to student school emails on Friday 26th of March.
-Students will need to complete the form online with parents and submit by the 1st of April 2021.
-Students will only be able to submit the form once, after this if a student changes their mind they will need to see Ms Klitou - 3.
-Options interviews week beginning Tuesday the 4th of May 2021 - 4.
+Students will need to complete the form online with parents and submit by the 31st March 2022.
+Students will only be able to submit the form once, after this if a student changes their mind they will need to see Ms Klitou. - 3.
 Assemblies, form time and lessons all students will have several assemblies to ensure that they are properly inducted into the options process.
 In addition all classes will be offered a Q&A session so that students get the opportunity to ask the class teacher about anything pertaining to choices.
 Finally, the PSD programme and form time will be used to ensure that students are fully equipped to make the right choices.